 “This whole show is all just us radically unpacking ourselves to ourselves,” said Promethea to the phlegmatic Shadow Moon.
 “Know what I mean?”

 “It is a capital mistake to theorise before one has data,” said Holmes as he filled his briar.
 At his side, Watson clutched a hefty walking stick and looked around expectantly.

-Huck Finn winked at Sam, who stared at him in bewildered wonder.
+Huck Finn waved a paint brush at Sam, who stared at him in bewildered wonder.

 The hawk-nosed man shook his head.
 “Price of admittance: your mind.”

 Firiel organized everyone into strategy groups to which she gave everything she knew and had learned about the armies of Morgoth.
 She also gave them ground rules for productive discussion, appointed group facilitators, and went from group to group to help move the planning forward.